SANDERS, John Frederick. 660. Corporal. Commissioned Royal Fusiliers 29/01/1918.

 SAUNDERS .
 Private.
 Named in Figure 164.

-SAUNDERS, Harry A. 226.
-Private.
+SAUNDERS, Harry Alfred.
+226. Private.
 Discharged 14/10/1916.SCALLON, Ernest Wilmot.
 1172.
 Private.
 KIA 23/05/1915 at the Battle of Festubert aged 24.
 He was born in 1891 and was educated at Malvern College as a day boy 1907 – 1909 at House IV.
 He was a school prefect and Head of House.
 On leaving school he went out to an uncle in the Argentine and for two or three years held a good post on one of the estancias (cattle ranches) there.
-A fearless horseman, he and several hundred others sailed for England when War broke out; after visiting his parents in Malvern, he refused two commissions and joined as a trooper in the King Edwards Horse at Hounslow.
-In May 1915, after the Canadians were so badly cut up in their famous charge, the Lord Strathcona’s and King Edward’s Horse volunteered to act as infantry, Trooper Scallon was amongst these volunteers and was killed by a shell blast on the 23rd May.
+A fearless horseman, he and several hundred others sailed for England when War broke out; after visiting his parents in Malvern, he refused two commissions and joined as a trooper in the 2nd King Edwards Horse at Hounslow.
+Arrived in France 4/05/15 and later in May 1915, after the Canadians were so badly cut up in their famous charge, the Lord Strathcona’s and 2KEH volunteered to act as infantry, Trooper Scallon was amongst these volunteers and was killed by a shell blast on the 23rd May.
 A friend later wrote to his parents: “I can assure you that his death was instantaneous and that he was doing his duty at the time.”
-He was the third son of the Master and Secretary to Malvern College, Mr Edward Brand Scallon and Frances Bradley Scallon of St Martins, Malvern and nephew of Lieutenant-General Sir Robert Scallon of the Indian Army and Mr H. B. Bennet of Malvern Link.
-Referenced in Malvern News 5/6/15, 12/6/15, Malvern College Register.
+He was the third son of the Master and Secretary to Malvern College, Mr Edward Brand Scallon and Frances Bradley Scallon of St Martins, Malvern and nephew of Lieutenant-General Sir Robert Scallon of the Indian Army and Mr H B Bennet of Malvern Link.
+Malvern News 5/6/15, 12/6/15, Malvern College Register.
+Entitled to 1915 Star, British War Medal and Victory Medal.
+British War Medal held in a private collection in the UK.

 SCOTT, John A. A. 981.
 Private.
 Commissioned Royal Army Service Corps 2/03/1916.